enqueuezero/site/content/asgi.md

 asgi_application = WsgiToAsgi(wsgi_application)
 ```

-Under the hood, `wsgi_application` is running in a synchronous threadpool.
-The transformed `asgi_application` can be used by ASGI servers.
+Under the hood, `wsgi_application` is running in synchronous thread pools.
+After the transformation, the `asgi_application` turns to a two-callable object.

-The WSGI-to-ASGI adaptor is incompatible in certain cases like file handling due to the fundamental difference of how I/O is performed.
+The WSGI-to-ASGI adaptor is incompatible in some instances like file handling due to the fundamental difference of how I/O is performed.
 However, something is better than nothing.

 ## WebSocket

 ASGI splits the API into two callables, one for when the connection is established, the other one for when the event comes.
 Such model naturally fits the WebSocket protocol.

-* When the client initially opens a connection to the ASGI server, the ASGI server maintain the connection per se to `scope`.
+* When the client initially opens a connection to the ASGI server, the ASGI server maintains the connection per se as `scope`.
-* When the client communicates with the ASGI server, the ASGI server maintain the communication per se to `receive` and `send`.
+* When the client communicates with the ASGI server, the ASGI server maintains the communication per se as `receive` and `send`.

 ## Two-Callable